-When cuttings injection plant is in operation, the person operating the plant is compensated at the rate of NOK 123,-.
+When cuttings injection plant is in operation, the person operating the plant is compensated at the rate of NOK 127,- for every 12 hours shift.
 There is an additional compensation of NOK 5,50 per hour for operation of the plant.